ibm-cloud-docs/containers/cs_ingress.md

     <td>To use TLS, replace <em>&lt;domain&gt;</em> with the IBM-provided Ingress subdomain or your custom domain.

     </br></br>
-    <strong>Note:</strong><ul><li>If your apps are exposed by services in different namespaces in one cluster, append a wildcard subdomain to the beginning of the domain, such as `subdomain1.custom_domain.net` or `subdomain1.mycluster-<hash>-0000.us-south.containers.appdomain.cloud`.
+    <strong>Note:</strong><ul><li>If your apps are exposed by services in different namespaces in one cluster, add a wildcard subdomain to the beginning of the domain, such as `subdomain1.custom_domain.net` or `subdomain1.mycluster-<hash>-0000.us-south.containers.appdomain.cloud`.
 Use a unique subdomain for each resource that you create in the cluster.</li><li>Do not use &ast; for your host or leave the host property empty to avoid failures during Ingress creation.</li></ul></td>
     </tr>
     <tr>
     <td><code>tls.secretName</code></td>